 Before choosing a size, list what will stay on the desk every day:

-The motor matters because it affects how often you will actually use the desk's adjustment feature.
+The lifting system matters because it affects how often you will actually use the desk's adjustment feature.
 A smooth, quiet lift makes posture changes easier to repeat.
 A loud, slow, or uneven lift can make the desk feel disruptive, especially in shared spaces or during calls.

 Useful motor and control features include: